flyve-mdm/ios-inventory-library/README.md

 * **Name**: [Flyve MDM](https://flyve-mdm.com/) is a registered trademark of [Teclib'](http://www.teclib-edition.com/en/).
-* **Code**: you can redistribute it and/or modify it under the terms of the GNU General Public License ([GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html)).
+* **Code**: you can redistribute it and/or modify it under the terms of the [Apache License v2.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
 * **Documentation**: released under Attribution 4.0 International ([CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)).